Intranet2023/tpotce/README.md

 ![AttackMap](doc/attackmap.png)
 <br><br>
+## LLM Summary
+On the T-Pot Landing Page click on `LLM Summary` to retrieve a two-paragraph digest of recent honeypot activity.
+This feature requires the LLM honeypots and a working Ollama or ChatGPT setup.

+<br><br>

 ## Cyberchef
 On the T-Pot Landing Page just click on `Cyberchef` and you will be forwarded to Cyberchef.